-The reason to track clickstream is to extract specific information about which short links users visit frequently.
-Investigating individual clickstreams gives information about a particular user to make decisions without guessing.
+The reason to track clickstream is to extract specific information about the short links that users visit frequently.
+Investigating clickstream, you get the detailed information about a particular user to make decisions about future marketing strategy without guessing.

 There is a wealth of information to analyze: search terms, IPs, countries, browsers, etc. The examination of clickstreams will give you insight into who your visitors are.